 If you want to work your leg muscles completely then you have to practice going through the full range of motion.
 The problem with partial reps (going through the movement halfway) is that they don't target all the muscle fibers in the targeted muscle group.
 So you're not working the muscle completely thus minimizing your results.

 Let's take squats for example...
-Going deep in your squats will help you build stronger legs because you’re engaging every muscle in your legs, including your core and traps (upper back muscles).
-So not only will you build strong legs, but you'll also build overall strength!
+Going deep in your squats will help you build stronger legs because you’re engaging every muscle in the lower body, including your core and traps (upper back muscles).
+Meaning you'll not only build strong legs, but you'll also build overall strength!
 This applies to any multi joint movements that require a deep knee bend.
 Going through the full range of motion is more difficult, but work your way up to it.
 You might need to start with a lighter weight, or even just bodyweight, and do the movement through the entire range of motion.
 Once you're able to do it for 10-15 reps with good form then you can increase the weight and continue making progress!
+So, remember, take it slow and practice makes perfect!

 Mix it up